RoBOPPics/BB/_pages/app-man-coreController.md

 The robot will only reload the balls that are found on it's side of the court.
 Any balls that the player was unable to hit over the net, or ended up on an adjacent court, will need to be rolled into the BallBOPPer's side of the practice court for reloading.

-Delay will Play the currently Queued Pattern or Playlist, but will delay starting by 15 seconds each time you press the Delay button.
+Press Delay instead of Play if you wish to Play a Pattern or Playlist after a short delay.
+Each time you press Delay will delay the start by 15 seconds.
 Press twice for a 30 second delay, three times for 45 seconds, etc.

 Navigate is used for calibrating the Navigation system before beginning a training session on an unfamiliar court.
 This is explained under the Court section above.